top of page

 • If a patient suffering an anaphylactic reaction has a cardiac arrest, is it better to give adrenaline IM rather than wait until someone arrives who can obtain intravenous access and give adrenaline intravenously according to the advanced life support guidelines?"

-• Should I use an orange or blue needle to inject intramuscular (IM) adrenaline?
+• Should I use a green or blue needle to inject intramuscular (IM) adrenaline?

 • The Resuscitation Council (UK) guidance on anaphylaxis is aimed at healthcare professionals and does not recommend the use of auto-injectors by this group for several reasons such as shelf life, needle length, cost, and dose.
 There is a new product (Emerade) which appears to address some of these issues.
 What is the Council’s position on the use of Emerade by any healthcare professional?"